microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Narrowing.md

 The `never` type is assignable to every type; however, no type is assignable to `never` (except `never` itself).
 This means you can use narrowing and rely on `never` turning up to do exhaustive checking in a switch statement.

-For example, adding a `default` to our `getArea` function which tries to assign the shape to `never` will raise when every possible case has not been handled.
+For example, adding a `default` to our `getArea` function which tries to assign the shape to `never` will raise an error when every possible case has not been handled.

 ```ts twoslash
 interface Circle {